mfpms/mfpm-env/README.md

 # mfnv
-The environment manager of mfpkg
+The environment manager of mfpm